podcast: Postnatal depression - Louise's story

 to change these thoughts which has a positive effect on other

 symptoms.
-Other psychotherapies can help you to understand
+Other psychotherapies can help you to understand the

-has happened to you in the past.
+to you in the past.

 Some counselling and psychotherapy services will see you more